keshavbhatt/olivia/README.md

 **Features**
 * Olivia helps you discover new music and videos like no other service do.
-* Smart Music recommendation, can get you songs related to ant particular song.
+* Smart Music recommendation, can get you songs related to any particular song.
 * Allows organise music and videos at one place.
 * Olivia can save track while you are streaming it, this saves your bandwidth.
 * Unique Smart Play Mode where you play a song and Olivia will play similar tracks for you until you stop it.